Henrikas-Kiupelis/timestar/API/v2/APIv2.md

 [LessonTable](/LessonTable.md) - for the primary table of the application

+[Miscellaneous](/Misc.md) - for partitions, accounts, files and other misc stuff

 ## Description

 First of all, the API is partitioned.
 This basically means that depending on the user who is accessing the API,